rebecca1230/IntrotoIM/Feb16/README.md

 ## Discovery
 1. This might not be a discovery, but I think knowing which function requires float and which requires int is imporant, because that mistake got me stuck for a multiple times.
 2. In occasions I thought I should use noLoop(); and loop(); may sometimes turn out to be unessesary.
-3. println function shows text at the console and text function deiplays text at the screen.
+3. println function shows text at the console, and text function deiplays text at the screen.
 4. .length is about the length of the array/list of data and not the actual length.